nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 x[2.5] = 90; //CE: Possible loss of precision, found: double, required: int
 ```

-**Note:** If we are trying to access array element with out-of-range index (either positive or negative int value) then runtime exception `ArrayIndexOutOfBoundsException` will be raised.
+**Note:** If we are trying to access an array element with out-of-range index (either positive or negative int value) then runtime exception `ArrayIndexOutOfBoundsException` will be raised.

 ## Array declaration, creation and initialization